quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 (and initial CRYPTO frames) MUST be interpretable by the server.
 This implies that servers must retain the ability to process the Initial packet from older versions as long as they are reasonably popular.
-This is not generally an issue in practice as long as the the overall structure of the protocol remains similar.
+This is not generally an issue in practice as long as the overall structure of the protocol remains similar.

 # Version Negotiation Transport Parameter